How Much Sleep Do Teenagers/ Kids Need

 How Much Sleep Do Kids Need?

-In other words, their brains become tired due to excessive activity, which is why they need to sleep so much.
+In other words, their brains become tired due to excessive activity, which is why they need to have deep sleep so much.
 This can be related to the cases where adults have to work long hours usually take naps longer than usual because of excessive stress.

 On average, children from the age of 1-3 need to sleep at least 12 hours of the day.
 Children from the age of 3-6 need to sleep 10 -12 hours.
 Children from the age of 7-12 need 10 or less than 10 hours of sleep.
 At this age, children are engaged in several activities such as school, family gatherings, etc.